How to Grow Angel’s Fishing Rod Flowers in Your Garden

 Watering

 Angel’s fishing rod requires evenly moist soil that is never soggy.
-Depending on your climate and the amount of moisture you receive, an angel’s fishing rod might not need supplemental watering.
+Depending on your climate and the moisture you receive, an angel’s fishing rod might not need supplemental watering.

 In sweltering hot or dry conditions, check the soil frequently, watering when the top 2 inches are dry.
 In hot weather, water in the early morning to avoid evaporation and high humidity around the plant base.